- Pepperdine University School of Law – JD

 Mary earned her law degree with highest honors in 2008 from Pepperdine University School of Law, where she served as Editor-in-Chief of the Pepperdine Law Review and was a member of the Order of the Coif.
 She also was active in Pepperdine’s moot court program, winning best brief and oralist awards while prevailing in final round oral arguments before Chief Justice John Roberts.
 She earned a Bachelor of Arts degree in Public Relations and Political Science with highest honors in 2005 from Westminster College.

 Mary also taught upper-level writing courses at LaVerne University School of Law.
 In this position, she prepared and delivered lectures in logical reasoning, legal research, concise writing, and written and oral advocacy.

 In her free time, Mary enjoys spending time with her husband and young children.
-She also enjoys basketball, word games, Seinfeld, and classic films.
+She also enjoys basketball and classic films.